 This is already a dangerous change in the myocardium, requiring careful conservative and sometimes surgical treatment.

-Normally, the wall thickness of the left ventricular myocardium is 7-11 mm, but with some complications (increased pressure, for example) the heart has to distill more blood.
-As a result, the wall of the myocardium is stretched, not withstanding the overload, and an increase in the size of the ventricle develops.
+Normally, the thickness of the left ventricular myocardial wall is 7-11 mm, but with some complications (high blood pressure, for example), the heart has to pump more blood.
+As a result, the myocardial wall stretches, unable to withstand the overload, and an increase in the size of the ventricle develops.

 This condition is called left ventricular hypertrophy.
-It can be both congenital and acquired.
-The latter is found in athletes and people experiencing constant physical overload.
-Therefore, people who have linked their lives with sports are recommended to undergo regular medical examinations.
+It can be either congenital or acquired.
+The latter occurs in athletes and people experiencing constant physical overload.
+Therefore, people who have connected their lives with sports are recommended to undergo regular medical examinations.

-Otherwise, LVH is called "overworked heart."
-It is especially dangerous when LVH occurs during pregnancy.
+Otherwise, LVMH is called an “overworked heart.”
+It is especially dangerous when LVMH occurs during pregnancy.
 Then there is a threat to both the life of the mother and the fetus.
-Therefore, urgent action is needed.
+Therefore, it is urgent to take action.

 There are diseases that provoke left ventricular myocardial hypertrophy: